rockysx27/AirlineTycoon/README.md

 * Regularly increase worker happiness if company image is great

 Kerosene:
-* Do not remember selected kerosene quality for auto purchase (was an undocumented and convoluted 'feature')
 * Adjust impact of bad kerosene:
-    * Depends on ratio of bad kerosene in tank (quadratic function now instead of yes/no)
+    * Now depends on ratio of bad kerosene in tank (quadratic function now instead of yes/no)
     * Amount of plane damage due to bad kerosene increased
-    * Not so easy anymore to save enormous amounts of money, but still possible to save a little
-* Offer much larger kerosene tanks
+    * Reasoning: Before, it was very easy to save enormous amounts of money by buying 'bad' kerosene.
+Now, it is still possible to save money, but you will need to carefully consider how much 'bad' kerosene you put in your tanks (between 10% and 20% can work).
-* Kerosene advisor gives hints to save money
+* Kerosene advisor gives hints on how to save money in new kerosene advisor report
+* ArabAir offers much larger kerosene tanks
+* Do not remember selected kerosene quality for auto purchase (was an undocumented and convoluted 'feature')

 Bug fixes:
 * Fixed problem where no competent personal can be found in long running games